 Two words.
 Meditation and music.

 I firmly believe that mindful awareness can help anyone no matter what they are facing, and I feel compelled to share my personal experience with others.
 I became certified as a yoga teacher in Nov 2019 to understand movement meditation and start a 2-year meditation teacher training program in Feb 2021.
-When I hear or read something that really resonates with me, I like to share it with my friends on Instagram.

 I'd say more, but I'd be just as happy chatting with you in real time.